rkwitt/rkwitt.github.io/index.md

 ## News

+- **June 2026**: Our new preprint *Learning Topological Representations for Molecular Dynamics* is finally on [arXiv](https://arxiv.org/abs/2606.14737).
+Congrats to Dominik, Florian, and Martin!

 - **Sep.
 2025**: Happy to announce that our [flooder](https://github.com/plus-rkwitt/flooder) paper, entitled *The Flood Complex: Large-Scale Persistent Homology on Millions of Points* will be presented at [NeurIPS](https://neurips.cc/) this year in San Diego.
 Congrats to Florian, Paolo, Martin and Stefan!

 - **Aug.
 2025**: Thrilled to welcome [Dominik Geng](https://www.linkedin.com/in/dominik-geng-269253262/) in my group as a new PhD student, hailing from the University of Heidelberg.
 Looking forward to great stuff coming in the next months and years!